criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 In this way, the equivalent conicity is a parameter used to characterize the geometry of the wheel-rail contact and establishes the criterion for assessing the influence of the contact on the vehicle's driving stability on a straight track.

 <img align="right" width="500" src="https://user-images.githubusercontent.com/53323058/230651059-2a746e31-8ca0-42a1-9418-eb15def72d44.png">

+### Wheel's taper conicity importance

 The value of the wheel conicity provides quantitative information on the influence of the wheel-rail interaction on the quality of ride comfort and the dynamic stability of the rail vehicle.

 High taper conicity (shortest wavelength at comparative constant speed):
-  * Greater compensation of the centrifugal force on curved paths, reducing the risk of derailment.
+  * Increase the compensating effect on the centrifugal force generated on curved paths, reducing the risk of derailment.
-  * Reduced driving comfort on a straight track due to the presence of greater lateral accelerations.
+  * Reduce driving comfort on a straight track due to the presence of greater lateral accelerations.

 Low taper conicity (longer wavelength at comparative constant speed):
-  * Increase in the frequency of occurrence of the flange hit during circulation in slight curves, causing excessive wear on the wheel profile.
+  * Increase the frequency of occurrence of the flange hit during circulation in slight curves, causing excessive wear on the wheel profile.
-  * Decreased lateral acceleration, increasing ride quality on straight paths.
+  * Decrease the lateral acceleration, increasing ride quality on straight paths.

+### Summary of the numerical estimation of equivalent conicity

 The method proposed by the EN 15302 standard is based on the analysis of the kinetic movement of a pair mounted on a straight track or large radius curved paths.
-The determination of the equivalent conicity is performed by numerically integrating the function ∆r, representing the longitudinal distance traveled in terms of lateral displacement, x = f(y).
-From the latter, the wavelength λ is obtained for lateral displacements in the interval [1-7 mm] with increments ∆y ≤ 0.1mm, to finally determine the equivalent conicity by using the Klingel's formula for a conical profile whose kinematic movement presents the same wavelength.
+The determination of the equivalent conicity is performed by numerically integrating of the ∆r function, representing the longitudinal distance traveled in terms of lateral displacement, x = f(y).
+From the latter, the wavelength λ is obtained for a lateral displacements in the interval [1-7 mm] with increments of ∆y ≤ 0.1mm, to finally determine the equivalent conicity by using the Klingel's formula for a conical profile whose kinematic movement presents the same wavelength.

 <img align="right" width="500" src="https://user-images.githubusercontent.com/53323058/230651010-9eef1df9-c020-47aa-b1ca-87671a28effe.png">